 Sunday, July 22 is reserved for registration (6:30-7:30 pm) followed by an evening conference mixer (7:30-9:00 pm).
 Each following day will start with a welcoming session in Mahler Hall for all attendees to recognize distinguished guests and provide any last minute information to conference participants.
 This will be immediately followed by a forty-minute presentation from an Invited Plenary Speaker.

-Within each session, invited talks are 30 minutes and volunteered talks are 20 minutes, including time for questions from the audience.
-Poster sessions accommodating ≈ 50 participants (5’ x 5’ poster dimensions) will be limited to Monday and Tuesday.
+Invited talks are 30 minutes and volunteered talks are 20 minutes, including time for questions from the audience.
+Poster sessions (5’ x 3’ poster dimensions) are limited to Monday and Tuesday.
 Submitted posters will be on display for the entire day, and the authors will be expected to be present with their posters from 5:00 to 6:30 each evening.

 Hartsfield-Jackson Atlanta International Airport, located 80 miles from the UGA campus in Athens, GA, is the busiest and most efficient airport in the world, offering nonstop service to more than 150 domestic and nearly 70 international destinations.